Peak FM (North Derbyshire)

-Peak FM was a local radio station serving north Derbyshire.
+Peak FM was an Independent Local Radio station serving north Derbyshire.
 The station was folded into Greatest Hits Radio Yorkshire, as part of a rebrand, on 1 September 2020.

 Coverage area

 Peak FM's coverage area included the towns of Alfreton, Bakewell, Bolsover, Clay Cross, Dronfield, Matlock, Pinxton, Ripley, Shirebrook, South Normanton and Staveley.
 Southern districts of the City of Sheffield were also included, though the topography of the area made reception unreliable in certain parts.